Clear Guidance, No Confusion

 A federally regulated appeal process specifically for employer-sponsored, self-funded health insurance plans governed by the Employee Retirement Income Security Act (ERISA).
 These appeals follow strict federal procedural rules that differ from state-regulated insurance plans.
 You must exhaust all internal appeal levels before pursuing legal action in federal court.

-• Not for Medicare or Medicaid
+• NOT for Medicare or Medicaid

-• Not for government employee health plans (federal, state, local)
+• NOT for government employee health plans (federal, state, local)

-• Not for church plans (unless they opted in)
+• NOT for church plans (unless they opted in)

-• Not subject to state insurance laws or state external review
+• NOT subject to state insurance laws or state external review

-• Not the same as a standard insurance appeal
+• NOT the same as a standard insurance appeal

-Who initiates: Employee or patient, or an authorized representative
+Who initiates:Employee/patient or authorized representative

-Typical situations: Denied claims, benefit disputes, coverage terminations, plan interpretation disagreements
+Typical situations:Denied claims, benefit disputes, coverage terminations, plan interpretation disagreements

-How to know: Your insurance documents will include an "ERISA Summary Plan Description".
+Tip: Your insurance documents will include an "ERISA Summary Plan Description".

-Get Help with ERISA Appeals
+Get Help with ERISA Appeals →

 Quick Comparison